trevorlawrence/threat-hunt-jadepuffer/README.md

 The distinction is important: the evidence does not show a human manually directing each action.
 Instead, it shows a human establishing the objective and an LLM agent carrying out the intrusion through its own decisions.

-# 8. Real or Noise
+# 8. Real or Noise?

 After establishing the attack chain, I needed to determine whether the activity could reasonably be explained as normal behavior in the environment.
 The host generated legitimate Python activity, legitimate external network connections, and routine scheduled processes, so individual indicators could not always be treated as malicious in isolation.